syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 SYD(cost, salvage, life, per)

 #### Where:
-* cost is the initial cost of the asset.
+* **cost** is the initial cost of the asset.
-* salvage is the value at the end of the depreciation (sometimes called the salvage value of the asset).
+* **salvage** is the value at the end of the depreciation (sometimes called the salvage value of the asset).
-* life is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).
+* **life** is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).
-* per is the period and must use the same units as life.
+* **per** is the period and must use the same units as life.

 ### T
 `T` function tests whether the given value is text or not.
 If the given value is text, then it returns the given text.
 Otherwise, the function returns an empty text string.

 #### Syntax
 T( value ),

 #### Where:
 * value is a value to be checked.

 ### T.DIST
-'T.DIST' function returns the left-tailed t-distribution.
+‘T.DIST’ function returns the left-tailed t-distribution.

 #### Syntax
 T.DIST(x,degr_freedom, tails)

 #### Where:
-* x is the numeric value to evaluate the distribution.
+* **x** is the numeric value to evaluate the distribution.
-* degr_freedom is the number of degrees of freedom.
+* **degr_freedom** is the number of degrees of freedom.

 ### T.INV
 Returns the the inverse of the two-tailed t-distribution.
-It's must be > 0.
+It’s must be > 0.

 #### Syntax
 T.INV(probability,degr_freedom)

 #### Where:
-* probability associated with the Student's t-distribution.
+* **probability** associated with the Student’s t-distribution.
-* degr_freedom is the number of degrees of freedom.
-It's must be > 0.
+* **degr_freedom** is the number of degrees of freedom.
+It’s must be > 0.

 ### TAN
 Returns the tangent of the given angle.

 #### Syntax
 TAN(number),

 #### Where:
- number is the angle in radians for which you want the tangent.
+* **number** is the angle in radians for which you want the tangent.

 ### TANH
 Returns the hyperbolic tangent of a number.

 #### Syntax
 TANH(number),

 #### Where:
- number is any real number.
+* **number** is any real number.

 ### TEXT
 Converts a value to text in a specific number format.

 #### Syntax
 TEXT(value, format_text),

 #### Where:

-value is a numeric value, formula that evaluates to a numeric value, or reference to a cell containing numeric value. format_text is a number format in text form in the Category box of Number tab in the Format Cells dialog box.
+* **value** is a numeric value, formula that evaluates to a numeric value, or reference to a cell containing numeric value.
+* **format_text** isa number format in text form in the Category box of Number tab in the Format Cells dialog box.

 ### TIME
 Returns the decimal number for a particular time.
 The decimal number returned by TIME is a value ranging from 0 (zero) to 0.99999999, representing the times from 0:00:00 (12:00:00 A.M.) to 23:59:59 (11:59:59 P.M.).

 #### Syntax
 TIME(hour, minute, second),

 #### Where:

-hour is a number from 0 (zero) to 23 representing the hour. minute is a number from 0 to 59 representing the minute. second is a number from 0 to 59 representing the second.
+* **hour** is a number from 0 (zero) to 23 representing the hour.
+* **minute** is a number from 0 to 59 representing the minute.
+* **second** is a number from 0 to 59 representing the second.

 ### TIMEVALUE
 Returns the decimal number of the time represented by a text string.
 The decimal number is a value ranging from 0 (zero) to 0.99999999, representing the times from 0:00:00 (12:00:00 A.M.) to 23:59:59 (11:59:59 P.M.).

 #### Syntax
 TIMEVALUE(time_text),

 #### Where:
- time_text is a text string that represents time as a formatted string; for example, “6:45 PM” and “18:45” text strings within quotation marks that represent time.
+* **time_text** isa text string that represents time as a formatted string; for example, “6:45 PM” and “18:45” text strings within quotation marks that represent time.

 ### TODAY
 Returns the serial number of the current date.
 The serial number is the number of days since Jan 1, 1900.